MALES-project/SpeckleCn2Profiler/CONTRIBUTING.md

 # Contributing guidelines

-Welcome! *SpeckCn2* is an open-source project for analysis of speckle patterns.
+Welcome! *SpeckCn2* is an open-source project for the analysis of speckle patterns.
 If you're trying *SpeckCn2* with your data, your experience, questions, bugs you encountered, and suggestions for improvement are important to the success of the project.

 We have a [Code of Conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## Questions, feedback, bugs

-Use the search function to see if someone else already ran accross the same issue.
-Feel free to open a new [issue here](https://github.com/GEMDAT-repos/GEMDAT/issues) to ask a question, suggest improvements/new features, or report any bugs that you ran into.
+Use the search function to see if someone else already ran across the same issue.
+Feel free to open a new [issue here](https://github.com/MALES-project/SpeckleCn2Profiler/issues) to ask a question, suggest improvements/new features, or report any bugs that you ran into.

 ## Submitting changes

 Even better than a good bug report is a fix for the bug or the implementation of a new feature.
 We welcome any contributions that help improve the code.

-When contributing to this repository, please first discuss the change you wish to make via an [issue](https://github.com/GEMDAT-repos/GEMDAT/issues) with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via an [issue](https://github.com/MALES-project/SpeckleCn2Profiler/issues) with the owners of this repository before making a change.

 Contributions can come in the form of: